 Copper and zinc-specific sampling events

-In addition to the KRBWQM sampling events, KWF staff and sampling volunteers also conducted sampling for copper and zinc on May 22, 2019 and July 24, 2019 (Figure 2).
+In addition to the long-running biannual KRBWQM sampling events, in 2019 KWF staff and volunteers also conducted sampling for copper and zinc on May 22, 2019 and July 24, 2019 (Figure 2).
 Sample sites included four tributary and three mainstem Kenai River locations (Figure 2; Table 3; Table 5).

 Tributary sites were selected based on their historically-elevated levels of copper and/or zinc as well as their location above most anthropogenic influence.
-The Slikok Creek confluence was chosen in order to compare the levels o copper and zinc found within the Slikok Creek tributary.
-Skilak Lake and Jim's Landing were chosen as they are located upstream of the majority of development along the Kenai river and would provide relative background data on zinc and copper.
+The Slikok Creek confluence was chosen in order to compare the levels of copper and zinc found within the Slikok Creek tributary.
+The Skilak Lake outlet and Jim's Landing sites were chosen as control sites as they are located upstream of the majority of development along the Kenai river and would provide relative background levels on zinc and copper.
 Uniquely, Jim's Landing is a designated, popular boat launch utilized by recreationists using drift-only boats.
 All sampling procedures aligned with the ADEC-approved 2019 QAPP and are discussed in further detail throughout the "Copper and zinc sampling: Kenai River Baseline Water Quality Monitoring (KRBWQM)" section of this document.

 Results were reported digitally; data entry and management was done so in Microsoft Excel.
 Hardness and freshwater CCC criteria were calculated using ADEC equations located in Table 1.